 Affordable Care Act

 The 2010 Affordable Care Act will reform health insurance, over several years.
 Some new provisions are already in place; most changes will take effect by 2014.
-This law holds insurance companies more accountable, expands coverage for young adults, offers small-business tax credits, and provides access to insurance for uninsured Americans with pre-existing conditions.
+This law holds insurance companies more accountable, expands coverage for young adults, offers small-business tax credits, and provides access to insurance for uninsured Americans with pre-existing conditions.- The Affordable Care Act and You – Learn how the health care law meets your needs.

 Medicaid

 States decide on the benefits provided under Medicaid, but Medicaid usually provides health care for low-income children and families, and people with disabilities.
-Covered services usually include doctor visits, hospital care, vaccinations, prescription drugs, vision, hearing, long-term care, and preventive care for children.
+Covered services usually include doctor visits, hospital care, vaccinations, prescription drugs, vision, hearing, long-term care, and preventive care for children.- State Medicaid Programs – Learn about the Medicare program in your state, and how to apply.

 Medicare